 If you require a visitor visa – Temporary Resident Visa (TRV) to conduct an exploratory visit, CanApprove is here to assist you.

-You are also encouraged to learn more about each community’s unique economic development priorities and how your business plans may align with their needs:
+You are also encouraged to learn more about each community’s unique economic development priorities and how your business plans may align with the needs of:

 STEP 3: Register Your Business Plan Online With BC PNP

-After identifying the community, it is time to start developing a business plan for your new business.
+After identifying the community, you need to develope a business plan for your new business.